 Accessibility statement

 We want as many people as possible to be able to use this website.
-For example, that means you should be able to:
+That means you should be able to:

-• change colours, contrast levels and fonts
+- change colours, contrast levels and fonts using browser or device settings

-• zoom in up to 300% without the text spilling off the screen
+- zoom in up to 400% without the text spilling off the screen

-• navigate the website using just a keyboard
+- navigate most of the website using a keyboard or speech recognition software

 AbilityNet has advice on making your device easier to use if you have a disability.